 Fluoride is a naturally occurring chemical often found in water sources.
 Public health research has found that people who drink water containing optimal levels of fluoride have better dental health than consumers of fluoride deficient water.
-We adjust the fluoride concentration in our water to optimal levels.
-We test the water daily for fluoride concentration and use our equipment to maintain the level at about 1.0 part per million throughout the distribution system.
-Our customers receive the benefit of consuming water containing the optimum level of fluoride.
+We adjust c · . ъ.
+CITV OΤ Anacortes water QUALITY yata

 "Our customers receive the benefit of consuming water containing the optimum level of fluoride."